 Applicants should also possess good decision-making and analytical skills and be able to pass background checks.

 Experience, Training, and Certification

-While there is a wide range of requirements and the ones you need will depend on the organization that's hiring, it’s not an easy job to get, and not accessible to entry-level applicants.
+While there is a wide range of requirements and the ones you need will depend on the organization, it’s not an easy job to get and not accessible to entry-level applicants.
 Some Information Systems Security Manager postings indicate that you need a Bachelor's degree in a related computer field plus up to nine years of experience.

 You may be able to land this position without a degree, although an employer may ask for more years of experience in lieu of the desired university degree.
 Your work experience should ideally involve security in a major way, and management/leadership skills are a bonus.
 Sometimes, a strong history in a non-security information science job will be sufficient.

 The following certifications may also be required: